parikhmili9/PhilipsProject_ShoppingCart/README.md

 # Shopping Cart Service
+(Mili Parikh)

 This project implements a simple shopping cart service with a backend API and a client application.
 The service allows users to add items to the cart and view the cart contents through API calls.
-It is implemented in Java without using Spring Boot, utilizing `java.net.http.HttpRequest` for HTTP communication.
+It is implemented in Java, utilizing `java.net.http.HttpRequest` for HTTP communication.

 ## Project Structure